thejuggernaut01/cinemax-backend/README.md

 # Cinemax Backend

 Cinemax is an innovative and user-friendly platform designed to enhance the movie-going experience by providing a seamless and convenient way for users to purchase movie tickets.

 ## Tech Stack

-**Backend:** Node.js, Express.js
+**Backend:** Node.js, Express.js, Typescript

 **Database:** Mongodb